Software and Documents

 Others

-Apple letter Some other Apple-1 related documents exist.
-For example bills, letters and postcards from Apple Computer.
-Product information for Apple-1 and Apple II exist as well.
+Apple letter Some other Apple-1 related documents exist, such as bills, letters, and postcards from Apple Computer.
+Product information for the Apple-1 and Apple II also exists.

-A few bills still exist.
-Those bills are handwritten.
+A few bills still exist; these bills are handwritten.

-The Apple-1 and the young Apple Computer company were shown in some computer magazines.
+The Apple-1 and the young Apple Computer company were featured in some computer magazines.

-Many can be found in your favorite book store in many languages.
+Many can be found in your favorite bookstore in multiple languages.

 Apple Company docs